-1. The Student Services and Amenities Fee (SSAF) fee has been established through the Student Services and Amenities Bill 2011.
+1. The Student Services and Amenities Fee (SSAF) fee was established through the Student Services and Amenities Bill 2011.
 The Bill amends the Higher Education Support Act 2003.

-2. From 2016 UNSW has determined that it will charge the Fee to all students with the following exceptions:
+2. UNSW has determined that it will charge the Fee to all students with the following exceptions:

 - Students enrolled in cross-institutional, PLuS Alliance or exchange programs studying with UNSW (where UNSW is not the ‘home’ institution).
 Students on exchange or cross-institutional at another institution where their primary degree is with UNSW (the ‘home’ institution), will still be subject to the SSAF charges.